Dragodraki/FNR---Find-and-replace/README.md

 - fnr.exe [-Parameter]

 Parameters:
---cl 	  Required to run on command line.
+--cl 	  Required to run on command line.<br/>
 --find 	  Required.
-Text to find.
+Text to find.<br/>
 --replace 	  Replacement text.
 If not specified only find operation is performed.
 --useRegEx 	  Use regular expressions in ‘find’ parameter.
 --useEscapeChars 	  Use escape chars like ‘\n’ in ‘find’ and ‘replace’ parameters.